 We are equipped to live and serve in the world with all its complexities, tensions and ambiguities.
 All are welcome here.

-The broader body of the church is known casually as "Churchwide," and is overseen by Presiding Bishop Elizabeth Eaton.
+The broader body of the church is known casually as "Churchwide," and is overseen by Presiding Bishop Yehiel Curry.
 Churchwide offers support to its Synods, regions with their own, unique congregations.

 The ELCA is broken up into "Synods," or regions.